xuhdev/homepage-octopress-old/source/_posts/2012-07-02-a-simple-tutorial-create-and-publish-chocolatey-packages.markdown

 The easiest way (or, to be more accurate, the easiest way to learn) to publish the package is to use the web interface.
-First, go to [http://chocolatey.org/][Chocolatey] and get an account.
+First, go to [http://chocolatey.org/][Chocolatey] and create an account.
 Go to the [Upload Package][] page, and upload your package there.
 Done!
 There is an alternative way to publish the package on command line, see [cpush][].

 ##